ipozdnyakov/small_x_dijets/readme.txt

 /access_to_the_data	- [DONE] class "Dataset" to manage TTree name, branch names in TTrees and path to listing
 			  Measurement -> ReadDataset() -> ReadFile() -> ReadEvent(), Observable -> ReadEvent()

-/efficiency_calc	- [IN PROGRESS] family of observables MINBIAS
+/efficiency_calc	- [IN PROGRESS] class "Sample" to measure observables on various sets of events
+			  based on triggers - "central_trg", "forward2_trg", "forward3_trg" samples
+			  based on dataset  - "unbiased" sample

-/samples_merging	- [IN PROGRESS] families of observables CNTR, FWD, CNTRnoFWD
+/samples_merging	- [IN PROGRESS] new samples for calculating weights and merging
+			  based on dataset 		 - "low_pthat", "high_pthat" samples
+			  based on datasets and triggers - "central", "central_no_fwd", "forward" samples based on reweighting		 - "merged" sample

-/pileup			- [IN PROGRESS] the   same   as   for  JEC,  but   reference  file
-			  not written yet
+/pileup			- [IN PROGRESS] the same as for JEC, but reference file not written yet

 /jec_study		- [DONE] jet energy correction  study  of  the   data,   for   each
 			  observable from  the  set  of  observables  it  plots  observable on  jets   with pt_plus_unc and pt_minus_unc

+/mc_processing		- [TO BE DONE]

 /jer_study		- [TO BE DONE]

-/phi_res		- [TO BE DONE]

-/eta_res		- [TO BE DONE]
+/phi&eta_res		- [TO BE DONE]

 /unfolding		- [TO BE DONE]

 /final_values		- [IN PROGRESS] class "Result"

 /total_syst		- [IN PROGRESS] class "Result"

+/syst_correlations	- [TO BE DONE]